athiwatp/docker-lnmp-2/README.md

 $ git clone git@github.com:ykcin/docker-lnmp.git
 ```

-Next, create `code` folder, then put your application into `code` folder and do not forget to add your local domain eg. `www.example.com` in your `/etc/hosts` file.
+Next, create `code` folder and put your application into `code` folder

+For linux user, do not forget to add your local domain eg. `www.example.com` in your `/etc/hosts` file.

+For windows user, do not forget to add `www.example.com` in your `C:\Windows\System32\drivers\etc\hosts` file.

 Then, run: